 This course focuses on how airflow affects the health, safety, and well-being of occupants in the built environment, and how high volume, low speed fans enhance those environmental factors.
 Additionally, the course focuses on the science behind HVLS fans through a review of case studies, and makes recommendations regarding the specification of HVLS fans.

-(Please note: The Study Guide is a comprehensive report on washroom design for ADA compliance and is intended to be part of this course.
-Please download it upon enrolling.)
+(Please note: The Study Guide is a technical paper intended to be a part of the course.
+Please download upon enrolling.)